 Naltrexone can be used for alcoholism, even though alcohol doesn’t act at opioid receptors.
 It’s also been used for dextromethorphan (the DM in cough syrup) dependence.

 There have been a few case studies published of naltrexone being helpful for compulsive sexual behaviour and kleptomania.

 A number of studies have found positive results in PTSD with co-occurring alcohol use disorder.
 There is also some indication that naltrexone may have some effectiveness as an add-on treatment for PTSD without alcoholism.

 Naltrexone has been used for dissociative disorders, including dissociative identity disorder.
-It’s also shown some effectiveness for dissociation and self-injury in borderline personality disorder.
+It’s also shown some effectiveness for dissociation and self-injury in borderline personality disorder (BPD).
 The exact link to the opioid system is unclear.

-A small pilot study showed positive results adding naltrexone on to breakthrough symptoms of major depressive disorder for people who were already on a particular set of medications.
+A small pilot study showed positive results from adding naltrexone for breakthrough symptoms of major depressive disorder in people who were already on a particular set of medications.
 I didn’t come across any follow-up studies.

 There’s been some research to suggest that at lower than standard doses, naltrexone can have an anti-inflammatory effect that targets a number of different inflammatory and immune mediators in the body as well as microglial cells in the brain.
 Calming down microglia could, at least theoretically, help to reduce neuropathic (nerve) pain.

 Some studies have shown that naltrexone can decrease pain in fibromyalgia.
 Fibromyalgia is thought to have a neuro-immune component, which may explain how naltrexone is helpful.